ZeroDayGear/awesome-lockpicking/README.md

 # Vendors

 * [Learn Lockpicking](https://learnlockpicking.com/) - Retailer of speciality practice locks, lock stands, and more.
-* [Lock Pick Canada](https://www.lockpickcanada.com/) - Canadian retailer carrying a wide range of manufacturers, including [Souber dimple lock picks](https://www.lockpickcanada.com/category_s/4.htm), a manufacturer that only sells to other businesses.
+* [Lock Pick Canada](https://www.lockpickcanada.com/) - Canadian retailer carrying a wide range of manufacturers.
-* [Lockpick Extreme](https://lockpickextreme.com/) - Retailer notable for their [lockpicking accessories](https://lockpickextreme.com/product-category/accessories/) featuring earrings and other jewelry that also function as sturdy tools.
+* [Lockpick Extreme](https://lockpickextreme.com/) - Retailer notable for their [lockpicking accessories](https://www.lockpickextreme.com/product-category/jewelry/) featuring earrings and other jewelry that also function as sturdy tools.
 * [Peterson Locksmith Tools / Peterson Manufacturing, Inc.](https://www.thinkpeterson.com/) - Manufacturer of precision lock picking tools and accessories; their top-of-keyway turning tools are famous but overpriced (you can make your own).
 * [Safe Ventures, Inc.](http://safeventures.com/) - Retailer for safe-opening tools who also offer paid training courses.
 * [Security Snobs](https://securitysnobs.com/) - Retailer of numerous high-security, collector, and cutaway locks who also maintain some informational pages about locksmithing.